 Educational Health Care Plans (EHCP)

 Every pupil who attends The Grove will have an Education Health Care Plan (EHCP).
 The EHCP is reviewed annually through a Person Centred Annual Review.
+Parents and the pupils are a vital part of this discussion and reflection on progress.

-The areas in the EHCP are addressed through the different aspects of the school’s curriculum and work.
+Progress towards the EHCP outcomes are addressed through the different aspects of the schoolās curriculum with a focus on the specific school wide approaches as outlined below.

 Cognition & Learning |